Leave arrangement provisions

 Contact with the employee on parental leave is maintained weekly through providing information on career opportunities, organisational change, major issues etc to assist the person to re-enter the workforce.

 An employee on approved parental leave may take annual leave or long service leave in lieu of unpaid elements of parental leave.
 An employee returning to work after parental leave is entitled to be placed in the position held prior to the leave commencing and at the same classification and salary level.
 As of 1 July 2013 (in accordance with the Fair Work Act 2009), the employee has the right to request flexible working arrangements.
 The arrangements are subject to the operational needs of the workplace and the mutual agreement between the employee, the supervisor and/or the relevant delgate.
 Request for flexible work arrangements may be refused on reasonable business grounds.
-Employees seeking this arrangement are required to complete and submit a Flexible Work Arrangements form (DOC 58kb) to their supervisor.
+Employees seeking this arrangement are required to complete and submit a Flexible Work Arrangements form to their supervisor.